Krzysztofe/godziny/README.md

 # Godziny - reset form

-"Godziny" is an app designed for the presidency of a trade union's workers council to plan the so-called union hours.
+"Godziny" is an react app designed for the presidency of a trade union's workers council to plan the so-called union hours.
 In Poland, the presidency of the trade union's council is entitled to use hours for union activities.
 The allocation of these union hours is determined monthly and depends on the number of days in the month and the number of council members.
 Once the number of hours for the month is determined, the members of the presidency provide the employer with data on the number of hours taken on specific days of the month.
 Subsequently, the employer can either accept or reject the request for union hours.

 - The application have only a login function as it is intended for a predetermined number of council members, ranging from 5 to 20 individuals.
 - After logging in, the user is redirected to the URL corresponding to the current month.